-On 27 February 2017, ABx announced to the ASX the discovery of high quality refactory-grade, low-iron grey-white bauxite at Penrose Pine Plantation some 90kms inland from Port Kembla.
-Refactory- grade bauxite is used for heat containment and abrasives and can sell up to 5 times the current price of metallurgical grade bauxite.
 This discovery opens up the possibility of a new high-priced market for ABx's bauxite products to add to its existing suite of bauxite products.
-This tenement was only granted to ABx in late 2015 which is close to transport infrastructure and suited to quarrying during forest harvest cycles.
+This tenement was granted to ABx on 20 June 2017.
+It is close to transport infrastructure and suited to quarrying during forest harvest cycles.
 Exploration of extensions to this deposit will continue simultaneously with market testing of this special bauxite product which is in critical short supply in Australia and globally.